 When should I fine-tune Agent intents?

-Allowing bot makers to control intent classification at a granular level empowers them to enhance chatbot performance in situations where many user-facing Agents are involved, or where the chatbot requires a high degree of precision.
+Allowing bot makers to control intent classification at a granular level empowers them to enhance chatbot performance in situations where many AI Agents are involved, or where the chatbot requires a high degree of precision.

 When designing a multi-agent setup, we recommend keeping to a “MECE” approach.
 “MECE” refers to - Mutually Exclusive, Collectively Exhaustive.
 In other words, no gaps, no overlaps.